sbackus/antifa-witches/README.md

 6. Protector

 ### PREFERRED PRAXIS
 1. Making beautiful art / Making provocative art
-2. Non-violent direct action / Violent direct action
+2. Benevolent spell casting / Non-violent direct action
-3. Journalism, truth telling & education / Espianoge & deplatforming
+3. Magical rituals / Violent direct action
 4. Community building and outreach / Mass protest and general strike
-5. Benevolent witchcraft / Malevolent witchcraft
+5. Journalism, truth telling & education / Espianoge & deplatforming
 6. Blogging / Hacktivism

 Preferred Praxis come in pairs.
 If your **witch** stat is greater than 3 use the one on the left as your Preferred Praxis.